 Medieval and Renaissance

-The Department also holds over 100 incunabula and a modest numismatic collection.
+Special Collections also holds over 100 incunabula and a modest numismatic collection.
 Post-1500 imprints are vast in number and broadly collected, with exceptional holdings in Renaissance editions of Dante, Petrarch, and Boccaccio.
-A diverse collection of deluxe medieval manuscripts facsimiles are also kept in the Department.
+A diverse collection of deluxe medieval manuscripts facsimiles are also kept in Special Collections.